eswan18/ethanswan.com/_posts/2022-12-10-python-exceptions-bonus.md

 However, creating them requires an understanding of OOP and is a bit of a leap from `raise` and `try/except`, so I thought it was better to move them here.

 Python exception types can be subclassed like any other class in Python.
-Maybe you're writing a function for parsing a file and empty files are invalid.
+Maybe you're writing a function for parsing a file, and passing empty files to the function is invalid.
-You might look through the docs to find the right type of exception to use, but nothing fits very well.
+You might look through the docs to find the right type of exception to use, but nothing fits very well[^1].
-If I had to choose, `EOFError` is probably the closest thing, but it's not really right.
-A better alternative is to invent your own exception type.
+In this case, the best option is to invent your own exception type.

 ```python
 class EmptyFileError(Exception):